 • Stuffed Grape Leaves: Schmaltz can be used to bind the filling together when making stuffed grape leaves, a common dish in Middle Eastern cuisine.

-See also How long to cook steak in oven at 375
+See also What temp to slow cook corned beef in oven

 These are just a few examples of how schmaltz is traditionally used in different cuisines.
 Its rich flavor and versatility make it a beloved ingredient across various cultures.